Learning-Theoretic Foundations of Algorithm Configuration for Combinatorial Partitioning Problems: More algorithm classes for MaxQP

 \begin{lemma} Algorithm~\ref{alg:outward-ERM} produces the value $\hat{\gamma}$ which maximizes $\frac{1}{m} \sum_{i = 1}^m \owr_{\qp^{(i)},\vec{Z}^{(i)}}(\gamma)$ given the sample $\sample = \left\{\left(\qp^{(1)}, \vec{Z}^{(1)}\right), \dots, \left(\qp^{(m)}, \vec{Z}^{(m)}\right)\right\}$.
 Algorithm~\ref{alg:outward-ERM} has running time polynomial in $m$ and $n$. \end{lemma}

-\begin{proof} Recall from the proof of Theorem~\ref{thm:outward-pdim} that $T$ defines intervals over $[0,\pi/2]$ within each of which the behavior of any $\gamma$ is constant across all samples in $\sample$.
+\begin{proof} Recall from the proof of Theorem~\ref{thm:outward-pdim} that the set $T$ in Step~\ref{step:outward-threshold} of Algorithm~\ref{alg:outward-ERM} defines $T+1$ intervals over $[0,\pi/2]$ within each of which the behavior of any $\gamma$ is constant across all samples in $\sample$.
 Therefore, we only need to examine the performance of a single value of $\gamma$ within each interval to exhaustively evaluate all possibilities, and single out the best one.

-Also observe that since there are only $O(mn)$ values in $T$ (in Step \ref{step:outward-threshold}) and since computing the binary assignment on a set of $m$ instances for a particular value of $\gamma$ takes polynomial time in $m$ and $n$, Step \ref{step:outward-global} should also take only polynomial time in $m$ and $n$. \end{proof}
+Also observe that since there are only $O(mn)$ values in $T$ (in Step \ref{step:outward-threshold}) and since computing the binary assignment on a set of $m$ instances for a particular value of $\gamma$ takes polynomial time in $m$ and $n$, Step~\ref{step:outward-global} also takes only polynomial time in $m$ and $n$. \end{proof}